 About Instagram Story posting

-Instagram Story posting is a new feature as of 8 July 2017 that lets you schedule posts to be sent to your Instagram Stories instead of your profile/feed.
+Instagram Story posting lets you share images and video posts to be sent to your Stories instead of your profile/feed, and they will disappear after 24 hours.

 How it works